syncfusion-content/xamarin-docs/Xamarin/SfChart/tooltip.md

 # Tooltip

 SfChart provides tooltip support for all series.
 It is used to show information about the segment, when you tap on the segment.
-To enable the tooltip, you need to set EnableTooltip property as true.
+To enable the tooltip, you need to set `EnableTooltip` property as `true`.

 {% tabs %}